 Lock on the pressure cooker lid and increase heat to high to bring up to high pressure.
 Once high pressure is reached, decrease the heat to low to maintain high pressure for 20 minutes.

 Let the pressure release naturally (10-15 minutes).

-Taste for seasoning and stir in scallions and 1/4 cup chopped cilantro.
+Scoop the grease off the top and discard.
+Taste and adjust for seasoning and stir in scallions and ¼ cup chopped cilantro.